 A faulty thermostat, which regulates the temperature of the engine, can lead to issues with the car’s performance – for instance, if it sticks in an open position, the car won’t be able to warm up properly, and if it sticks in a closed position then the engine will overheat.
 Fortunately, it’s not difficult to replace when needed.

-You’ll need to locate the thermostat to begin with – in most cars it’s where either the top or bottom radiator hose connects to the engine.
-From there, the most difficult bits of the job involve loosening a clamp and replacing the coolant that you’ll lose during the process.
+You’ll need to locate the thermostat to begin with.
+In most cars it’s where either the top or bottom radiator hose connects to the engine.
+From there, the most difficult bits of the job involves loosening a clamp and replacing the coolant that you’ll lose during the process.

 Remember to follow your vehicle service manual and thoroughly research the issue so you know what you have to do every step of the way.